FogNetwork/Tsunami/CONTRIBUTING.md

 Make sure your issue is valid, before posting it

-Proxy issues may not be fixed as we dont own all the proxies
+Proxy issues may not be fixed as we don't own all the proxies

 If a site is blocked, join our discord for more links